AlejandroNieves/ViaTabularum/README.md

 2. insert a valid URL you wish to see when opening new tabs.
 3. Click on **SET**.
 4. Now, when you open new tabs, the extension will redirect to the specified URL.
+5. You can specify the protocol.
+If no protocol is specified, `https://` will be assumed.

 ## Installing the addon